 Lack of Concussion Training

-We developed two primary personas varying by their coaching experience.
+Based on the all the information we gathered, we developed two primary personas varied by their coaching experience.
 This variable could greatly affect the behavior and experience using our product.
 A more professional coach will have more awareness of each player's health status, while a volunteering coach may miss important health indicators.
 We also developed a secondary persona to represent teenager players' parents, since they can potentially benefit from our product as well.

-Using our primary persona - coach's role - as a breakthrough point, we created workflow diagrams to visualize the users end-to-end experience and map the product workflow.
-We decided to put the more sophisticated team management tools on the web platform, while the mobile app covers the assessment tool since coaches only have smartphones with them during games or practices.
+Using our primary persona - coach's role - as the entry point, we created workflow diagrams to visualize the end-to-end experience and plan the user flow.
+We decided to put the more sophisticated team management tools on the web platform, while the mobile app covers the assessment tool since coaches are more likely to take mobile devices on them.